gandazgul/k8s-infrastructure/index.md

 ## Getting started

-By following these steps you will install a fully functioning kubernetes master where you can run all of your applications.
+By following these steps you will install a fully functioning kubernetes control plane/worker where you can run all of your applications.

-1. Install Fedora 31
+1. Install Fedora 33
     1. During install set the hostname, this will be the name of this node, you can do this after install
     2. Create a user, kubectl doesn't like running as root
     3. Remove the swap, kubernetes is not compatible with swap at the moment and will complain about it.